ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/testing_greentea.md

 ### Creating the host test

 This example writes an integration test that sends `hello` to the host and waits until it receives `world`.
-Create a file called `hello_world_tests.py` in the `TESTS/host_tests` folder, and fill it with:
+Create `host_tests` directory under `mbed-os/TESTS/`, if it does not exist and create a file called `hello_world_tests.py` in the `mbed-os/TESTS/host_tests` folder, and fill it with:

 ```py
 from mbed_host_tests import BaseHostTest